JoesphK/SilverKey-dependency-track/README.md

 ![logo preview](https://raw.githubusercontent.com/DependencyTrack/branding/master/dt-logo.svg?sanitize=true)

+For the offical repository, please refer to: https://github.com/DependencyTrack/dependency-track

 Dependency-Track is an intelligent [Component Analysis] platform that allows organizations to identify and reduce risk in the software supply chain.
 Dependency-Track takes a unique